Information about The Medical Letter CME program is available at: medicalletter.org/cme-program.

 CONFLICT OF INTEREST

-The Medical Letter is an independent nonprofit organization that provides health care professionals with unbiased drug information.
-The Medical Letter does not sell advertising or receive any commercial support.
+The Medical Letter, Inc. is an independent nonprofit organization that provides healthcare professionals with unbiased drug information.
+The Medical Letter, Inc. is supported by subscription fees and accepts no advertising.
 The editorial process used for its publications relies on a review of published and unpublished literature, with an emphasis on controlled clinical trials and peer review.
-The questions in The Medical Letter CME Activities are designed and created by the Editorial Staff and CME Exam Committee at The Medical Letter.
-All individuals involved in the content on which this activity is based are required to disclose any relevant financial relationship(s) they, including spouse or partner, have with a commercial interest that benefits the individual in any financial amount that has occurred within the past 24 months.
-Any presenter whose disclosed relationships prove to create an irresolvable conflict of interest, with regard to their contribution to the activity, will not be permitted to present.
+The questions in The Medical Letter CME Activities are designed and created by the editorial staff at The Medical Letter.
+All individuals involved in the content on which this activity is based are required to disclose any relevant financial relationship(s) they have with a commercial interest that benefits the individual in any financial amount that has occurred within the past 24 months.
+Any faculty whose disclosed relationships prove to create an irresolvable conflict of interest, with regard to their contribution to the activity, will not be permitted to participate.

 The Medical Letter requires that individuals responsible for the content on which a CME activity is based disclose to the audience when a conflict exists and when discussing any unlabeled or investigational use of any commercial product, or device, not yet approved for use in the United States.

-The content of The Medical Letter and related CME Program is controlled by the Editor, who declares no conflict of interest.
+The content of The Medical Letter and related CME Program is controlled by the President, who declares no conflict of interest.

 This activity has been reviewed by the AAPA Review Panel and is compliant with AAPA CME Criteria.
-This activity is designated for 52 AAPA Category 1 CME credits.
-Approval is valid from 5/2/2021 to 12/31/2022.
 PAs should only claim credit commensurate with the extent of their participation.
-AAPA reference number: CME-202250.

 Successful completion of the post-test is required to earn AAPA Category 1 CME credit.
 Successful completion is defined as a cumulative score of at least 70 percent correct.